 Introduction.

 In order to fulfill my amateur interest in physics, I watch many discussions and lectures.
 One of them I watched several months back was called Theory of Everything, and it was a physics discussion hosted by astrophysicist Neil deGrasse Tyson.
-In that discussion, one of the physicists named Jim Gates mentioned something called ‘adinkras’ (more on it below).
+In that discussion, one physicist named Jim Gates mentioned something called ‘adinkras’ (more on it below).
 The story behind that literally blew my mind.
-Granted, I don’t have a physics background so perhaps to an actual theoretical physicist, it may not blow his/her mind.
+Granted, I don’t have a physics background, so perhaps to an actual theoretical physicist, it may not blow his/her mind.
+I should add it’s still a hypothesis.

 Quantum Physics & Gravity

-On one hand, there is quantum theory that studies behavior of particles and energy at the atomic and sub-atomic level that takes into account electromagnetism, strong nuclear force, and weak nuclear force (everything but gravity).
-On the other hand, there is general relativity that studies behavior of things on larger scale with gravity in the mix (gravity alone).
+On one hand, there is a quantum theory that studies the behavior of particles and energy at the atomic and sub-atomic level.
+It considers electromagnetism, strong nuclear force, and weak nuclear force (everything but gravity).
+On the other hand, there is general relativity that studies the behavior of things on a larger scale with gravity in the mix (gravity alone).
 Both models/theories of physics act much differently at the two scales.
 Physics’ biggest issue is trying to reconcile them or at least figuring out why they act differently at the two scales.
-At one point, all of those forces were united and at some point after the Big Bang, they divided (we humans don’t know when exactly in time or why).
+At one point, all of those forces were united and at some point after the Big Bang, they divided (we humans don’t know exactly when in time or why).
 If they were united once though, it means they share some common laws of physics that we have not yet figured out.

 Albert Einstein spent last 20 years of his life trying to combine his theory of relativity with quantum physics, along with other modern day theoretical physicists like Stephen Hawking and another lesser-known physicist Edward Witten.
 Einstein wasn’t able to do it in 20 years so perhaps it will take somebody smarter than Einstein to do it.

 Physicists are in a pickle.
-Both theories cannot be right as they don’t work together BUT both cannot be wrong either as they both work like they should at their respective scales.
+Both theories cannot be right as they don’t work together, BUT both cannot be incorrect either because both work like they should at their respective scales.
 All it means is there is a more fundamental puzzle piece we are still missing.
-Once we have that piece, our understanding of physics at the fundamental level snaps into place, and we can advance much further as a civilization with technology much beyond what we have today.
+Once we have that piece, our understanding of physics at the fundamental level will snap into place, and we can advance much further as a civilization with technology much beyond what we have today.

 That’s the issue of quantum gravity in a nutshell and the story of where string theory fits into all this.
 The goal of string theory is to solve that issue.